 Brandon M. Poli Memorial Scholarship

 Established by the friends of Brandon Poli, Bloustein School Class of 1997, this scholarship is awarded to an urban planning student who exemplifies Brandon’s wit, intelligence, and perseverance.

 Funds will be used to support graduate students enrolled in the Health Administration Program at the Edward J. Bloustein School of Planning and Public Policy through recruitment, fellowship awards, and student travel to conferences or competitions.

 Dean’s Community Scholarship and Diversity and Inclusion Scholarship

-Community, Diversity and Inclusion Scholars work on DEI-related matters for the school, including research, outreach, communications, and events planning.
+Community, Diversity, and Inclusion Scholars work on DEI-related matters for the school, including research, outreach, communications, and event planning.
 All work will be coordinated through the school’s Special Advisor to the Dean on Diversity, Equity and Inclusion (DEI).
-It is expected that during the course of the year the scholar will collaborate and engage with the Special Advisor and be representative to the graduate students in their program as well as others, and support the objectives, mission and work of the Committee on Diversity, Equity, Inclusion and Belonging.
+It is expected that during the course of the year, the scholar will collaborate and engage with the Special Advisor and be representative to the graduate students in their program as well as others, and support the objectives, mission and work of the Committee on Diversity, Equity, Inclusion and Belonging.

 Bloustein School Alumni Association Endowed Graduate Fellowship

 Awarded to a full-time graduate student enrolled at the Bloustein School.

 Dawne D. and Lawrence B. Burrows Endowed Graduate Fellowship in Planning and Public Policy